virtool/virtool-website/content/docs/manual/tut_reference/index.md

 Virtool is built for detecting viruses and is capable of detecting other pathogens.
 Managing collections of pathogen sequences used for this purpose is a key feature of Virtool.

-{{% note %}}

-**Significant improvements were made this functionality for the [3.0.0](https://github.com/virtool/virtool/releases) release:**

-- individual pathogen species are referred to as organizational taxonomic units (OTUs) to leave the door open for non-virus pathogens
-- collections of OTUs are referred to as **_references_**
-- multiple references can be maintained and analyzed against on a single Virtool instance
-- the official Virtool plant virus reference can be automatically installed and updated from [GitHub](https://github.com/virtool/ref-plant-viruses)

-{{% /note %}}

 At least one non-empty reference must be created in order to start analyzing samples.
 One quick way to accomplish this is to install the [official plant virus reference](https://github.com/virtool/ref-plant-viruses).

 # Install the Official Reference {#installing}